asonna/Csharp-Address-Book-Review1/README.md

   - Example Output after clicking on "Clear Address Book" button:
       Car inventory has been cleared.

+O4.
+Output 4
+  - Example Output after clicking on hyperlinked name in address_book page and getting output displayed in selected_address page:
+      Annie Sonna
+      HomeAddress: Beaverton, Oregon
+      PhoneNumber: 503-35232354

 ##Setup/Installation requirements

 1. Clone this repository to desktop.
 2. Use powershell under window machine to navigate to the repository.
 3. Run "dnx kestel" command
-4. In your browser, navigate to http://localhost:5004/add_address
+4. In your browser, navigate to http://localhost:5004/
 5. Then you are ready to start recording your addresses.

 ## Known Bugs
- Application can take anything as phone number.
+ Application can take anything as phone number and also duplicated contacts.

 ## Technologies Used